shantanoo-desai/blog/content/posts/books/Blood_River_Butcher_Tim.md

 ---
 <!--more-->

-I picked this book up in a wonderful book store in Amsterdam, NL and dived deep into it for a couple of weeks and since then I have enjoyed the narrative by Tim Butcher.
+I picked this book up in a wonderful bookstore in Amsterdam, NL and dived deep into it and since then I have enjoyed the narrative by Tim Butcher.
 Tim planned to trace back steps of [H.M.
 Stanley](https://en.wikipedia.org/wiki/Henry_Morton_Stanley) in the modern day Democratic Republic of Congo in 2004.

 I am very intrigued by the Congo and Africa as a continent in general.
-I have read several books on Authors travelling through the various countries and it always seems to be more of an ordeal travel than one of an adventure.
+I have read several books by Authors (Kapuscinski, Theroux et al) travelling through the various countries and it always seems to be more of an ordeal travel than one of an adventure.
 I am personally skeptical if I could ever get to visit the Congo ever in my life, but Tim does a great job at narrating his voyage through his book.

 He starts his journey just like Stanley did, from Lake Tanganyika in the East and makes his way all the way to the West at Boma, DRC.